 The distant relation is symmetric, since exchanging two rows in an invertible matrix does not influence its invertibility.
-In addition, \triangle is anti-reflexive, because $R(1,0) \neq R(0,1)$
+In addition, $\triangle$ is anti-reflexive, because $R(1,0) \neq R(0,1)$ implies that distant points are distinct.
+However, in general distinct points need not be distant.
+Cf. Theorem 3.3.7 below.

-Non-distant points ($\not a$) are also called neighbouring or parallel; see, for example, [5], [55], [108].
+Non-distant points ( $\measuredangle$ ) are also called neighbouring or parallel; see, for example, [5], [67], [125].
 However, in these lectures we shall use the term "parallel" in a different meaning which will be explained in 5.1.1.
 The two notions "parallel" and "neighbouring" coincide precisely when R is a local ring.
 See Theorem 5.1.4 and our preliminary definition in 3.5.8.